 The Oregon State International Film Festival was founded by film enthusiasts teaching international cinemas at Oregon State University.
 OSIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
 OSIFF also regularly screens world premieres, US premieres, and west coast premieres.
 We accept submissions of interesting and unique films in all formats and languages.
 We might limit run times and other criteria for certain seasons of the year.

-For its 2019 iteration, Oregon State International Film Festival solicits submissions for documentary, narrative, animated, and experimental short films (up to 20 minutes), and for documentary, narrative or animated feature films (longer than 20 minutes, but less than two hours).
+For its 2019 fall screenings, Oregon State International Film Festival solicits submissions for documentary, narrative, animated, and experimental short films (up to 20 minutes), and for documentary, narrative or animated feature films (longer than 20 minutes, but less than two hours).
 Please read the following:

 a) be in a language other than English (with English subtitles), OR

 b) be filmed in a country outside of the United States, OR

 c) be accompanied by an explanation regarding how the submitted film qualifies as "international."